Nonlinear dynamics of femtosecond laser interaction with the central nervous system in zebrafish: Introduction

-When pulsed laser interacts with tissue, the molecules in the sample get excited to a higher energy state through single-photon or multiphoton absorption, depending on the illumination peak intensity and optical frequency.
-The molecules can then transition back to the ground state either non-radiatively, which can lead to thermal damage, or via de-excitation processes.
+When a pulsed laser interacts with tissue, the molecules in the sample get excited to a higher energy state through single-photon or multiphoton absorption, depending on the illumination peak intensity and optical frequency.
+The molecules can then return to the ground state either non-radiatively, leading to thermal damage, or via de-excitation processes.
 De-excitation involves dissociation or changes in the redox state of the absorbing molecule, energy transfer to a dioxygen molecule, or formation of reactive oxygen species (ROS), resulting in localized chemical perturbations and cell death \cite{tosheva2020between,tirlapur2001femtosecond, khan2015molecular, dillenburg2014laser}.
-At extremely high peak intensities, ionization of molecules and formation of a low-density plasma takes place, leading to photochemical damage and production of supersonic shock waves, which likewise lead to tissue damage \cite{olivie2008wavelength, sarpe2006plasma,astafiev2023femtosecond, vogel2002femtosecond}.
-In both of these categories of microscopy, the interaction between the laser pulses and tissue involves absorbers, predominantly consisting of fluorescence labels in fluorescence microscopy \cite{laissue2017assessing, waldchen2015light}; and water molecules \cite{linz2016wavelength} or other tissue components depending on the excitation wavelength \cite{hemmer2016exploiting, xu2021nir, hong2017near, smith2009second, weissleder2001clearer} in label-free microscopy.
-While ROS generation has a significant impact on cell damage in fluorescence microscopy, its contribution in label-free microscopy is negligible.
-Therefore, there has been significant attention on using different label-free microscopy techniques in recent years \cite{olivier2010cell, ferrer2023label, sun2004higher, oron2004depth, olivier2010cell, weigelin2016third, olivier2010cell, andresen2009infrared}.
-Moreover, due to its large penetration depth and image contrast, label-free microscopy has become a crucial tool for deep-tissue imaging \cite{ horton2013vivo, ouzounov2017vivo, zhao2023miniature,xu2022deep, grienberger2022two, streich2021high, wang2020quantitative}.
-The complementary information provided by both categories of microscopy has led to the development of more advanced techniques, such as multimodal nonlinear microscopy \cite{Wu:22, you2018intravital, clark2022pulse, patel2022high, matsui2022label}.
+At extremely high peak intensities, ionization of molecules and formation of a low-density plasma takes place, leading to photochemical damage or ablation and production of supersonic shock waves, which likewise lead to tissue damage \cite{olivie2008wavelength, sarpe2006plasma,astafiev2023femtosecond, vogel2002femtosecond}.
+In both of these categories of microscopy, the interaction between the laser pulses and tissue involves absorbers, predominantly consisting of water molecules \cite{linz2016wavelength} or other tissue components depending on the excitation wavelength \cite{hemmer2016exploiting, xu2021nir, hong2017near, smith2009second, weissleder2001clearer} in label-free microscopy, or fluorescence labels in fluorescence microscopy \cite{laissue2017assessing, waldchen2015light}.
+While ROS generation significantly impacts cell damage in fluorescence microscopy, its contribution in label-free microscopy is negligible.
+Therefore, there has been significant attention on the use of different label-free microscopy techniques in the recent years \cite{olivier2010cell, ferrer2023label, sun2004higher, oron2004depth, olivier2010cell, weigelin2016third, olivier2010cell, andresen2009infrared}.
+Moreover, due to its large penetration depth and image contrast, label-free microscopy has become a crucial tool for deep-tissue and long-range imaging.
+The complementary information provided by both categories of microscopy has led to the development of more advanced techniques, such as multimodal nonlinear microscopy \cite{Wu:22, you2018intravital, clark2022pulse, matsui2022label}.